jacob-carlborg/dlp/readme.md

 test.d:1:6: test.d.main
 ```

+### `infer-attributes`

-* **infer-attributes** - Prints the inferred attributes of all functions that
-  are normally not inferred.
+Prints the inferred attributes of all functions that are normally not inferred
+by the compiler.
 These are regular functions and methods.
-Templates,
+Templates, nested
-  nested functions and lambdas are inferred by the compiler and will not be
+functions and lambdas are inferred by the compiler and will not be included by
-  included by this command
+this command

-### Usage
+#### Usage

 ```
 $ cat test.d